MetrixNews/Website/README.md

 Within each topic, users could find relevant and timely stories from an even balance of news sources along the political spectrum.

-Each story contains a brief glimpse of its contents.
+Each story contains a brief glimpse of its contents along with sentiment and emotional indicators.